ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 # DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR
-This work is an extension of the project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR adding the possibility to detect the speed
+This work is an extension of the project https://github.com/ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR adding the possibility to detect the speed, tracking and counting cars

 The requirements are exactly the same as those indicated in the aforementioned project.